KevinJC23/BookRecommendationSystem/README.md

 | The Buddha of Suburbia                               | 014013168X  |
 | In the Buddha's Words: An Anthology of Discourses    | 0861714911  |
 | Such a Long Journey                                  | 0864922191  |

+This result returns the top 5 books that are most similar to "Buddha Mom: The Journey Through Mindful Mothering" in terms of their TF-IDF feature representation using Cosine Similarity.

 ### Collaborative Filtering
 User A1ICSOSXOBZENW Has Rated the Following Books: